ibm-cloud-docs/vpc/limitations.md

 * Activity Tracker logs (request logs and resource lifecycle event logs) are not available.
 * Updating the profile of a created instance is not supported.

-## Block storage, secondary storage restrictions
+## Storage restrictions
 {: #storage-restrictions}

-* Customer-managed encryption is not supported.
+* Customer-managed encryption for secondary volumesis not supported.